scanoss/minr/README.md

 The following criteria will be use to discriminate files:

 * File is not a physical file (no symlinks, etc)
-* File extension is blacklisted
+* File extension is ignored
 * File size is below a predefined limit
 * File header has unwanted contents